“Why Should I Try Pellet Smoking?”

 We get asked by customers: “Why would I even buy a pellet grill in the first place?”
-There are a lot of misconceptions about cooking with pellets and many people assume it’s too complicated.
+There are a lot of misconceptions about cooking with pellets and many people assume it’s too complicated, but these people don’t truly understand what a pellet grill is.
 Yes, there are electronics involved, which may seem odd at first.
 There are also new terms with pellet grilling, things like auger, hopper and fire pot.
 But don’t let that intimidate you.
 Pellet grills provide the best mix of versatility, flavor and convenience of any type of grill on the market.

 In summary, here are my favorite pros:

 - Very fuel efficient, burning an average of one pound of pellets/hour of cook time

 - Set n’ forget controls

 - Weather has little effect

 - Highly suited for busy people